abhishek-bodapati/Library-Management-System/README.md

 # Library-Management-System

-* Simple Library Management System using ExpressJS and MongoDB
+* Simple Library Management System using Node, Express and MongoDB
 * MongoDB Collection name - 'Books'

 ## How to run?